 Unfortunately we are unable to refund unused tickets for any reason, however, you are welcome to have someone else use the tickets.
 Please be aware that they will need to check in under your name if you chose the Will Call option when you purchased your tickets.
 We do not keep waiting lists of cancellations or handle tickets sales for unused tickets.

 If there are still tickets available please call Showclix, (888) 718-4253 our ticket provider (not our volunteers), to arrange the ticket swap.
 You will only be able to exchange tickets for times that are still have tickets available.
-If you purchased tickets before 11/30 at the discounted price you will NOT be required to pay anything additional to exchange tickets after 11/30.
+If you purchased tickets before 11/30 at the discounted price you will NOT be required to pay anything additional to exchange times after 11/30.

 In some cases we are able to add one additional person to a tour.
-Please contact our volunteers and we will attempt to accommodate you.
+Please contact our volunteers at email@example.com and we will attempt to accommodate you.
 To maintain manageable tour group sizes we are only able to add one extra person to any given tour time.

 We do not mail out paper tickets although if you provided an email address at the time of purchase you should receive an email confirmation.
 You should check in under the name of the person who purchased the tickets.
 If you are able to, please print out the email confirmation you received.
 This is not required, though.
 If you did not receive an email receipt, there’s a possibility that your transaction was not completed correctly.
 Please call Showclix, (888) 718-4253 our ticket provider, if you have questions about whether your reservation is complete.